AdrielH024/Criptography-avaliation/README.md

-a old School assignment using Java, there you can criptograph a text, the cipher Algoritm is: translate the text to ASCII and some 10(key) to number and translact the ASCII number to character
+a old School assignment using Java, you can criptograph a text, the cipher Algoritm is: translate the text to ASCII and sum 10(key) to number and translact the ASCII number to character